By Pyerse Dandridge

 Author: Subprime Felon: Inside Federal Prison Camp

-Mental health issues are very common in the criminal population.
+Did you know that mental health issues are extremely common in the criminal population?
+Over 10% of inmates have been reported to have some form of mental illness.
 Studies have shown that even after receiving psychiatric help, some former criminals still present psychiatric symptoms after discharge.
-Over 10% of inmates have been reported to have a form of mental illness.
 The most common disorders are substance abuse and personality disorders.
-Unfortunately, some of the individuals with mental illness are unable to afford proper care and, because of this, have committed crimes both violent and nonviolent in nature.
+Unfortunately, some of the individuals with mental illness are unable to afford proper care and because of this, they return to committing crimes both violent and nonviolent in nature.

 Signs of such mental illnesses include:

-There are many ways to attempt to find solutions for individuals who struggle with mental illness.
-Psychiatric and rehabilitation facilities are the best fit in the hopes of assisting with these problems, however, but for individuals with little to low income, this is an unlikely solution, and often a reason these symptoms go untreated.
-Studies have shown that assistance with housing can go a long way in terms of helping individuals with mental illness by establishing a consistency in day to day living habits.
+There are many ways to find solutions for individuals who struggle with mental illness.
+Psychiatric and rehabilitation facilities are the best fit in the hopes of assisting someone with these problems.
+Studies have shown that assistance facilities and programs help individuals with mental illness by establishing a consistency in day to day living habits.
 It allows them to remove themselves from poor and dangerous environments that can lead to homelessness.
 The problem lies with financing.
 For those that have no income or very limited funds, those types of facilities and programs are unrealistic and their symptoms are left untreated.